 Who we are

-Braid House Day Centre is a leading day care provider for Livingston and surrounding areas in West Lothian.
-We have grown over more than 30 years to become the largest day care centre in West Lothian and a highly valued resource.
+Braid House Day Centre is a leading day care provider for Livingston and the surrounding areas in West Lothian.
+We have grown over more than 40 years to become the largest day care centre in West Lothian and a highly valued resource.
 Our community provides us with significant support.
-Braid House is a company limited by guarantee with charitable status.